 Those who have violated US immigration either by committing fraud to gain an immigration benefit or those who have remained in the US beyond the time period they were allowed to remain in the US for more than six months are inadmissible to the US.
 In addition, if a person stays more than 90 days while in the US on the Visa Waiver Program, they may no longer travel to the US visa-free as a visitor for business or tourism and will need to obtain a B-1/B-2 Visitor Visa.

 The main types of waivers available are for temporary or permanent visa applicants and are dependent upon the reason you are inadmissible.
-If you have a prior arrest, caution or conviction, please call our office at +44(0)20 7092 6830 to speak to a lawyer and possibly book a consultation.
+If you have a prior arrest, caution or conviction and wish to travel to the US, you can contact us on our contact page and possibly book a consultation.
 Whether you are eligible for a waiver usually requires a complex legal assessment and advice regarding eligibility cannot be given outside the context of an initial consultation